Back when I was living in Xela, Guatemala…

 And this broader idea that “Argentina isn’t like the rest of Latin America.
 We are better!
 We have European heritage!”

-Of course, this idea also stemmed historically from efforts by previous Argentine governments (and Brazilian) to whiten up their populations by encouraging immigration from European countries over a century ago.
+Of course, it's my opinion that this idea also stemmed historically from efforts by previous Argentine governments (and Brazilian) to whiten up their populations by encouraging immigration from European countries over a century ago.

 As you can read here.